 Cyclicity.
 To encode that a doubly-linked list is cyclic, we use b{13} as a bad pattern.
 Given that we already have Doubly-Linkedness, we only need to enforce that the list is not terminated.
-This is achieved by the existence of a null pointer in the list since such a pointer will br by the existence of a null pointer in the list since such a pointer will break the doubly-linkedness property.
+This is achieved by the existence of a null pointer in the list since such a pointer will break the doubly-linkedness property.
 Note that this relies on the fact that the result actually is a doubly-linked list.